Chaos-19/tic-tac-game-ai-agent/README.md

 - The game can be restarted while preserving the score.
 - Supports a standard Tic-Tac-Toe game board (3x3 grid).
 - Implements the basic rules of Tic-Tac-Toe, including win and draw conditions.
-# The AI agent employs a smart strategy to make optimal moves.

 ## How to Play